The 11 Best Fine Art Photographers in Melbourne

 9. James Smart

 It’s one thing to win the grand prize in a photo contest and have your work appear in a magazine.
 If that contest happens to be National Geographic’s, that’s a whole different level.
-Well, landscape and travel photographer James Smart not only managed that, he did it only a few years after first picking up photography in 2012.
+Well, landscape and travel photographer James Smart not only managed that, but he also did it only a few years after first picking up photography in 2012.

 10. Steve Scalone

-That he manages to do this with bright, often colorful, and yet clearly simple images is something other Melbourne fine art photographers—any photographer or artist for that matter—should take note of: a heck of a whole lot can be communicated, and beautifully, through nothing but simple.
+That he manages to do this with bright, often colorful, and yet clearly simple images is something other Melbourne fine art photographers — any photographer or artist for that matter — should take note of.
+A heck of a whole lot can be communicated, and beautifully, through nothing but simple.

 11. Mark Gray

 As if his “traditional” landscape photographs aren’t spectacular enough, check out some of Mark Gray’s work that likely other Melbourne fine art photographers cannot duplicate: aerial landscapes.
 As its label implies, he shoots these from an airplane, giving us all a mind-blowing view of the land in a way we’ve likely never seen before, and just as likely will never see again.

 These amazingly detailed and often surprisingly hyper-colorful images will no doubt be called abstracts by the uninformed, but no, ladies and gentlemen, these are honest-to-goodness real, from up there.
 Absolutely brilliant work!